Develop your emergency action plan

 List your emergency contacts

 Keep a list of key emergency phone numbers in a secure offsite location.
 These should include the local state emergency, police, fire and ambulance services.
-You could also include a list of recovery contacts such as phone numbers of your insurance company, bank or building society, employees, suppliers and any other key people.
+You could also include a list of recovery contacts such as your insurance company, bank or building society, employees, suppliers and any other key people.

 Review your evacuation procedures